glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mission.md

 In the `Factory hash` text field, enter `[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scenario_bank.brick].entitytype` and press enter.

 In the `Factory blueprint` text field enter `[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scenario_bank.brick].entityblueprint` and press enter.

+Press the save button.

+## Next Steps
+Now we have a scenario file and a scene file pointing to it, but the scenario doesn't have anything in it.

+Let's update the scenario file to add an existing scenario brick as an external scene and modify it.